-.
+The clock keeps ticking, and we keep getting closer to that now infamous due date (September 15, 2018, to be exact) for the transition of ISO 9001:2008 certifications to the updated standard of ISO 9001:2015.
 If you’re already certified to the former, you’re probably going through the process of determining audit dates for transition, or if you’re new to the quality management system, you may be looking at which certification body to select to help you get up to date with the latest standard.
 In either case, or if you’re unsure of what the best course of action will be for your organization moving forward, highlighting what’s really changed in the latest revision may help to settle uncertainty, solidify expectations, and create a clear direction.

-certification is actually very similar to its predecessor ISO 9001:2008.
+At first glance, the new standard appears different, and may even feel a little different after reviewing it for the first time.
+However, ISO 9001:2015 certification is actually very similar to its predecessor ISO 9001:2008.
 In fact, if you exclude the more subtle or simple changes, there are four important changes to be found in the latest revision:

-– Every business owner, operator, or manager must consider the risk involved with many of the decision they make, or the actions they take on a regular basis.
+2. Risk Management Concept – Every business owner, operator, or manager must consider the risk involved with many of the decisions they make, or the actions they take on a regular basis.
 For instance: Do you bring on a new supplier?
 Yes or no?
 Should you pick up a new customer or job?
 Do you have the resources or organization bandwidth to provide the necessary services?
 Can you hire a new employee?
 These are all examples of risk related issues.
-As it pertains to the revised ISO 9001:2015 standard, it is now a requirement of the updated quality management system to start thinking about risk and as mentioned in process emphasis, start mapping it out by clearly defining it.
+As it pertains to ISO 9001 2015 changes, it is now a requirement of the updated quality management system to start thinking about risk and as mentioned in process emphasis, start mapping it out by clearly defining it.

-– Unlike in ISO 9001:2008, the revised standard does not contain a structured set of required procedures that you must incorporate into your processes.
+3. No Required Procedures – Unlike in ISO 9001:2008, the revised standard does not contain a structured set of required procedures that you must incorporate into your processes.
 However, that doesn’t mean that you can have none in place.
 Instead, the goal of this flexibility is to allow companies the authority to decide which procedures are most applicable to them, which ones to keep or get rid of, and what additional ones should be added to produce the best results.

-– Another focus for ISO 9001:2015 is the encouragement of top management within organizations to own their quality management system.
+4. Top Management Must Own its QMS – Another focus for ISO 9001:2015 is the encouragement of top management within organizations to own their quality management system.
 So, whether it’s the President, VP, or General Manager, the emphasis is on these roles taking a more active role in the development, implementation, measurement, and responsibility of their company’s processes, and not simply delegating it all to quality manager.

 As it was mentioned earlier, the above is not an all-encompassing list of the changes or variations between ISO 9001:2015 and ISO 9001:2008, but the rest of the changes are subtler and should not overly influence your transition or audit.

-if you have any specific questions or would like to discuss your ISO 9001 transition needs.
+You can contact us if you have any specific questions or would like to discuss your ISO 9001 transition needs.